wolverdude/GenSON/README.rst

       -$ URI, --schema-uri URI
                             the value of the '$schema' keyword (defaults to 'http://json-schema.org/schema#' or can be specified
-                            in a schema with the -s option)
+                            in a schema with the -s option).
+If 'NULL' is passed, the "$schema" keyword will not be included in the result.

 GenSON Python API
 -----------------